MasahikoSawada/masahikosawada.github.io/_posts/en/2024-10-14-musl-libc-postgresql.md

 You can specify the compiler to use with `CC`.

-## Abount specifying `--without-XXX`
+## About specifying `--without-XXX`

-By default, PostgreSQL builds with readline, zlib, and icu enabled (in the cause of using `configure` script).
+By default, PostgreSQL builds with readline, zlib, and icu enabled (in the case of using `configure` script).
 While the readline header files are in `usr/include/readline`, `/usr/include` also contains the header files of glibc.
 Therefore, if it's configured to search `/usr/include` directory when compiling programs, the build using `musl-gcc` wouldn't work.
 So I disabled these libraries for the build.

-The raeson I copied `/usr/include/linux` etc. directories inthe preparation step was to deal with this problem.
-[This seems to be the recommend way](https://www.openwall.com/lists/musl/2017/11/23/1), but I went with it for now.
+The reason I copied `/usr/include/linux` etc. directories in the preparation step was to deal with this problem.
+[This seems to be the recommended way](https://www.openwall.com/lists/musl/2017/11/23/1), but I went with it for now.
 I think readline etc. could also be built in a similar way.
 Not sure.

-While PostgreSQL can be built withotu readline etc. `/usr/include/linux` etc. are essential for building PostgreSQL as PostgreSQL's built-in programs are using it.
+While PostgreSQL can be built without readline etc. `/usr/include/linux` etc. are essential for building PostgreSQL as PostgreSQL's built-in programs are using it.
 For instance, `pg_combinebackup` requires `/usr/include/linux`.
 Without these steps, I got the following error in my environment:

 ```bash
 musl-gcc -Wall -Wmissing-prototypes -Wpointer-arith -Wdeclaration-after-statement -Werror=vla -Wendif-labels -Wmissing-format-attribute -Wimplicit-fallthrough=3 -Wcast-function-type -Wshadow=compatible-